A real, on-chain agent evaluation.

 budget, and model config were hashed and anchored as a

-policy_snapshot receipt before any grading began.
+policy_snapshot proof before any grading began.

 Then five short math answers were scored.
 The five verdicts were